agarwalanant/FyndImageSegmentation/README.md

 3. Data Creation folder contains the scripts that were used to collect and prepare my data.

-4.PytorchModel folder has the Pytoch implemetation of the Fast-RCNN model.
+4. PytorchModel folder has the Pytoch implemetation of the Fast-RCNN model.

 5. Results.docx file contains the results of the model that I implemented.